 - Starfish cactus (Carrion plant)

 - Huernia (Dragon flower)

-If you love houseplants, but don’t love the maintenance of growing tropical plants indoors, try growing succulents as houseplants!
+If you love to grow houseplants, but don’t love the maintenance of growing tropical plants indoors, try growing succulents inside!
 They’re fun to collect and can even be a little addictive (not that I would know anything about that).
 And if you follow these succulent plant care instructions, you can’t go wrong!

 - How To Care For A Jade Plant Indoors